-The concept behind the Memory Management and Protection Unit (MMPU) available with the NOVA 830 and NOVA 840 computers is that of "Logicalto-Physical Address Translation".
+The concept behind the various memory management features available with the NOVA line computers is that of "Logical-to-Physical Address Translation".
 The amount of memory required by a user's program is defined to be his "logical address space".
 This space may be as large as 32 1K pages.
 The areas of physical storage assigned to the user are defined to be his "physical address space".
 The address translation function that converts addresses in the logical space to addresses in the physical space is called the "address map" for that user.
 Each user has his own, unique logical-to-physical address map.
-In addition, there is a map for the data channel which can be, but does not have to be equal to the user map.
-The multiprogramming operating system determines what these maps are to be, and then transmits this information to the MMPU.
+In addition. there is a map for the data channel which can be, but does not have to be equal to the user map.
+The multiprogramming operating system determines what these maps are to be, and then transmits this information to the address translation hardware.
 The following instruction shows a possible two-user configuration.